Stimulus Modality Matters: Impact of Perceptual Evaluations from Different Modalities on Speech Emotion Recognition System Performance: Methodology

 \subsection{Proposed All-inclusive Label Set and Rationales}

-We propose an innovative approach for training SER systems.
-This approach involves creating an \emph{all-inclusive} label set (\textbf{All}) that integrates labels elicited from uni-modal and multi-modal emotional stimuli.
+Fig. \ref{fig:showcase} illustrates our proposed innovative approach for training SER systems, which involves creating an \emph{all-inclusive} label set (\textbf{All}) that integrates labels derived from uni-modal and multi-modal emotional stimuli.
 By leveraging the comprehensive spectrum of emotional cues available from audio, visual, and audio-visual sources, we aim to harness the synergistic effect of multi-modal input to improve the performance of SER systems.
 This strategy is directly inspired by the inherent human capability to more accurately perceive and interpret emotions when multiple modal cues are available.

 In the example of Table~\ref{tab:comparisions}, we summarize how to convert the raw annotations into the training/testing labels generated by the different modalities.
 The \emph{all-inclusive label} (\textbf{All}) considers all labels elicited by voice-only, facial-only, and audio-visual stimuli.
 We consider a six-class emotion task, including anger (A), disgust (D), fear (F), happiness (H), sadness (S), and a neutral state (N).
 For voice-only elicitation, the annotations are \{A*2, S*2, N*4\}; for facial-only elicitation, the annotations are \{A*4, S*2, N*2\}; and for audio-visual elicitation, the annotations are \{A*6, S*2\}.
 The proposed \emph{all-inclusive label} integrates all ratings, resulting in annotations of \{A*12, S*6, N*6\}.

-It is important to note that the labels are distributional labels for the training stage, and they are converted into binary vectors when the values are higher than the defined threshold described in Section~\ref{ss:metric}, which is 1/C, where C is the number of emotions.
+Importantly, the labels used during the training stage are distributional and are converted into binary vectors when their values surpass the defined threshold outlined in Section~\ref{ss:metric}, which is 1/C, where C is the number of emotions.
 In this work, we have six emotions in total (threshold = 1/6), so the testing label of the audio-visual scenario (1,1,0,0,0,0) is different from others (1,1,0,0,0,1) after applying the threshold method introduced in \cite{Riera_2019}.
 We follow \cite{Chou_2022} to allow the samples to have more than one emotion to reflect the nature of emotion perception that could involve mixed emotions from the psychology perspective \cite{Cowen_2021}.